Dreadnought hoax: Hoax

-In a talk given in 1940, Woolf described how, in 1910, young naval officers enjoyed playing practical jokes on one another:
+In a talk given in 1940 Woolf described how, in 1910, young naval officers enjoyed playing practical jokes on one another:

-This involved Cole and five friends—writer Virginia Stephen (later Virginia Woolf), her brother Adrian Stephen, Guy Ridley, Anthony Buxton, and artist Duncan Grant—who had themselves disguised by the theatrical costumier Willy Clarkson with skin darkeners and turbans to resemble members of the Abyssinian royal family.
-The main limitation of the disguises was that the "royals" could not eat anything, or their makeup would be ruined.
+This involved Cole and five friends—writer Virginia Stephen (later Virginia Woolf), her brother Adrian Stephen, Guy Ridley, Anthony Buxton and the artist Duncan Grant—who had themselves disguised by the theatrical costumier Willy Clarkson with skin darkeners and turbans to resemble members of the Abyssinian royal family.
+The main limitation of the disguises was that the "royals" could not eat anything or their make-up would be ruined.
 Adrian Stephen took the role of "interpreter".

-On 7 February 1910, Clarkson's employees visited Woolf's home and applied the stage makeup to Woolf, Grant, Buxton, and Ridley, then provided eastern robes.
+On 7 February 1910 Clarkson's employees visited Woolf's home and applied the stage make-up to Woolf, Grant, Buxton and Ridley, then provided eastern robes.
 According to the Daily Mirror, they were also wearing £500 of jewellery; Martin Downer, in his biography of Cole, doubts the amount, which is not repeated by any of the participants.